Zellic/zkerc20/docs/DESIGN.md

 Similarly, if the nullifier were easily calculatable, then anyone could burn anyone's commitments.
 So we must include the salt in the nullifier as well.

+## Why do we pick random salt even for input commitments with no value?

+When transferring or bridging, the commitments with a zero amount always use securely random numbers.
+The reasoning is that if the salt and amount are known, then the asset can be deduced.
+To prevent privacy leaks, we must use random salts for all commitments.